-The total biomass in each of the main survey regions has shown large biomass changes throughout the last decade (tab.
-3 and fig. 4).
-Until the middle of the decade a remarkable contribution to the biomass came from all regions south of U1 - U3.
-This year the contributions came mainly from area W1-W2, the Disko Bay and area U1-U3, as last year.
-These areas contributed more than 80% of the total biomass in West Greenland.
-The contribution of the southernmost offshore region (W8 and W9) to the overall biomass shows an almost null biomass and for the remaining offshore area (W1 to W7) a continuous decline since 2004.
+The contributions to total biomass came mainly from area W1-W4, the Disko Bay and area U1-U3.
+These areas contributed more than 95% of the total biomass in West Greenland.
+The contribution of the southernmost offshore region (W8 and W9) to the overall biomass shows an almost null biomass and for the remaining offshore area (W5 to W7) a continuous decline since 2004.